 Notable bells and whistles: “Learn with Locals” is the killer feature – short clips of native speakers saying the phrase in question mixed in with other activities.
 A recent addition to the app, called “Immersion”, offers daily one-to-two minute subtitled videos on a variety of lighthearted topics and functions a bit like podcast-based learning.

 Pet peeves and drawbacks: The biggest drawback is that speaking skill becomes an afterthought in this approach; you are left entirely at your discretion in terms of saying things out loud or not.
 Although you practice three other competencies interchangeably, it is still overall no more than a vocabulary builder.
-And I have a personal dislike of unscramble-style questions, which are many in number.
+And I have a personal dislike of unscramble-style exercise items, which are many in number.

 I used it for: French, Spanish, Italian, Hebrew, Portuguese (at least a couple of months daily in each instance).
 Last used: Ongoing use.